 The study hypothesis is that the analgesic effects of the investigational drug (pain relief after dental surgery) will be greater than that of the study comparator.

-Except for biostatistics, OCT team is responsible for all aspects of conducting this study, including review of the sponsor’s Clinical Study Protocol and Investigator’s Brochure, as well as for all subsequent registration steps.
+Except for biostatistics, OCT team is responsible for all aspects of conducting this study, including review of sponsor’s Clinical Study Protocol and Investigator’s Brochure, as well as for all subsequent registration steps.